PADL/libbrowserid/gss-browserid.md

 This key is the shared secret resulting from the Diffie-Hellman exchange.
 It must be at least as many bits as the key size of the negotiated [RFC3961] encryption type.
+It is never used directly, that is, without derivation.

+#### Context Master Key (CMK)

+This is the Diffie-Hellman Key (DHK) for all initially authenticated contexts and the Authenticator Session Key (ASK) for re-authenticated contexts.

+#### RP Response Key (RRK)

+The response from the acceptor is signed using this key for fresh assertions:

+    RRK = browserid-derive-key(CMK, "RRK")

 #### Context Root Key (CRK)

 The context root key is used for RFC 4121 message protection services, e.g.
 GSS\_Wrap() and GSS\_Get\_MIC().
 It is derived as follows:

-    Tn = pseudo-random(DHK, n || "rfc4121-gss-browserid")
+    Tn = pseudo-random(CMK, n || "rfc4121-gss-browserid")
     CRK = random-to-key(truncate(L, T0 || T1 || .. || Tn))
     L = random-to-key input size

 where n is a 32-bit integer in network byte order starting at 0 and incremented to each call to the [RFC3961]pseudo\_random operation.

-In the re-authentication case, the ASK is used instead of the DHK.

 It is also used directly (as in, with HMAC rather than get\_mic) to sign the acceptor's response assertion.